ranon-rat/sayBruh/README.md

 <h1 align="center">how to use it </h1>

-1-.you need to install ngrok in the directorie `src`
+1-.You need to install ngrok in the directory `src`

-2-. then you need to run the command:
+2-.
+Then you need to run the command:
 ```bash
 src$go run main.go
                                                                    GGGGGGGG